fcrepo-exts/migration-utils/README.md

 ### Development

-The migration-utils software is built with [Maven 3](https://maven.apache.org) and requires either Java 8 or Java 11.
+The migration-utils software is built with [Maven 3](https://maven.apache.org) and requires Java 11 and Maven 3.1+.
 ```bash
 mvn clean install
 ```